ambevill/rsvp-reader/README.md

 Installation
 ------------

-- Linux: Download the zipped source code, e.g., https://github.com/ambevill/rsvp-reader/archive/master.zip.
-To run, open a terminal and call python on that directory: *python Downloads/rsvp-reader-master.zip*
+- Linux: Download and unzip the source code, e.g., https://github.com/ambevill/rsvp-reader/archive/master.zip.
+To run, open a terminal and call python on the unzipped directory: *python Downloads/rsvp-reader-master*
 - OS X: Same as Linux.
 See note on TCL compatibility below.
 - Windows: Unlike Linux and OS X, Python is not included on Windows.
 Install Python 2 (http://python.org/download/) and then follow the Linux instructions.
 (Linux "terminal" = Windows "command prompt")